Entropic balance with feedback control: information equalities and tight inequalities

-Our theoretical framework is a Markovian description of the joint stochastic process of system and controller~\cite{ruiz-pino_markovian_2024}, where only the most recent control value is kept---even in the presence of correlations between measurements.
+Our theoretical framework is a Markovian description of the system and controller joint stochastic process~\cite{ruiz-pino_markovian_2024}, where only the most recent control value is kept---even for correlated measurements.
 The Markovian entropy balance offers both theoretical and practical advantages.
-It yields a new information bound for extractable work that is both tighter and easier to evaluate than the bound based on the full control history~\cite{cao_thermodynamics_2009, horowitz_nonequilibrium_2010, sagawa_nonequilibrium_2012,abreu_thermodynamics_2012,admon_experimental_2018,ruiz-pino_information_2023}.
+It yields a new information bound for extractable work that is both tighter and easier to evaluate than the bound based on the full control history~\cite{cao_thermodynamics_2009, horowitz_nonequilibrium_2010, sagawa_nonequilibrium_2012,abreu_thermodynamics_2012,lahiri_fluctuation_2012,admon_experimental_2018,ruiz-pino_information_2023}.
 Also, the Markovian framework allows us to prove that the second-law inequality involving the so-called unavailable information~\cite{ashida_general_2014} becomes an equality for a broad class of systems.
-All these results are illustrated using a model system, including a comparison between the new Markovian bound and the unavailable information bound.
+All results are illustrated using model systems, including a comparison between the new Markovian bound and the unavailable information bound.

 \textit{General Markovian framework--} We consider a general class of physical systems, described by overdamped Brownian motion with friction $\gamma$ in a thermal bath at temperature $T=\beta^{-1}$~\footnote{We take $k_B=1$ throughout the paper.}.
 The system state $x$ evolves under the action of a conservative force, deriving from a fluctuating potential $V(x,c)$, and an external force $f$; the total force is thus $F(x,c)=-\partial_{x}V(x,c)+f$.
-The variable $c$ describes the fluctuation of the potential, $V(x,c)\ne V(x,c')$ if $c\ne c'$, and is set by a feedback mechanism.
+The variable $c$ describes the fluctuation of the potential, $V(x,c)\ne V(x,c')$ if $c\ne c'$, and is set by a feedback mechanism~\footnote{The variable $c$ may be multidimensional, we only assume that its set of possible values is countable.}.
 In the following, we summarise the key points of the Markovian framework that are necessary for our analysis, see~\cite{ruiz-pino_markovian_2024} and Sec.~I of~\cite{SM-Markovian-entropy-balance-2025} for more details.